Illation/ETEngine/README.md

 Work in progress framework using opengl to later use for personal projects

 ## Acknowledgments
-Currently used libraries: SDL2, GLM, DevIL, GLAD
+Currently used libraries: SDL2, GLM, DevIL, GLAD and Assimp

 for library licenses see Library Licenses.md